thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Navigate to the "Charts" widgets bundle and select the "Range chart" widget;'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-3-pe.png
-        title: 'Use the widget&#39;s time window.
-Turn off the "Display time window" option.
-Set the time interval to "12 hours," and "None" for data aggregation.
-Click "Update";'
+        title: 'Use the dashboard time window.
+Specify "Selected entity" alias as the data source, and add "powerConsumption" data key.
+Change the chart title to "Power consumption history";'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-4-pe.png
-        title: 'Specify "EM-002" (Energy Meter) device as the data source, and add "powerConsumption" data key.
-Change the chart title to "Power consumption history";'
+        title: 'Change the units to kWh, and proceed to the color range settings;'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-5-pe.png
-        title: 'Change the units to kWh, and proceed to the color range settings;'
-    5:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-6-pe.png
         title: 'The line color on the chart is colored according to the range in which the value falls.
 This will help you to quickly orient yourself with the data by visually highlighting changes in color according to variations in values.
 Add five ranges and their corresponding colors: range 1: from 0 to 1, color, for example, light green; range 2: from 1 to 2, color, for example, green, range 3: from 2 to 3, color, for example, yellow, and so on.
 Click "Apply";'
+    5:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-6-pe.png
+        title: 'Go to the "Range thresholds settings", and turn off the "Label" option;'
     6:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-7-pe.png
-        title: 'Go to the "Range thresholds settings", and turn off the "Label" option;'
+        title: 'Open the "Line color" settings, and set the opacity to 40%.
+Apply changes;'
     7:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-8-pe.png
-        title: 'Open the "Line color" settings, and set the opacity to 40%.
-Apply changes;'
+        title: 'Expand the Y-axis settings.
+Enter the "Power consumption" as the axis label, and turn off "Show split lines" option;'
     8:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-9-pe.png
-        title: 'Turn off the "Fill area" option;'
+        title: 'Uncheck the "Data export" box in the "Show card buttons" section, and remove the value for the "Card border radius".
+Click "Add" to complete adding the range chart widget;'
     9:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-10-pe.png
-        title: 'For the Y-axis, set the scale: minimum value 0, maximum value 5;'
-    10:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-11-pe.png
-        title: 'Expand the Y-axis settings.
-Enter the "Power consumption" as the axis label, and turn off "Show split lines" option;'
-    11:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-12-pe.png
-        title: 'Uncheck the "Data export" box in the "Show card buttons" section, and remove the value for the "Card border radius".
-Click "Add" to complete adding the range chart widget;'
-    12:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-13-pe.png
         title: 'The "Power consumption history" widget has been added.
 Place it to the right of the "Power consumption per hour" widget and resize it to your liking.
 Save the dashboard to apply the changes.'

 energy-meter-state-final:
     0:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/energy-meter-state-final-1.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/energy-meter-state-final-1-pe.png
-        title: 'Now you can track the average hourly power consumption and historical data on power consumption usage over the last 12 hours.'
+        title: 'Now you can monitor the total energy consumption for the current day and track historical data on hourly energy consumption for the current day.'

 water-consumption-per-hour-1:
     0: